Servir-Mekong/ClimateSERV_CHIRPS-GEFS/README.md

 Automatic extraction of CHIRPS-GEFS rainfall forecast data using ClimateSERV

-This is a package uses the ClimateSERV API for CHIRPS-GEFS extraction(https://climateserv.servirglobal.net/) you can be install ClimateServ API using pip:
+This is a package uses the ClimateSERV API for CHIRPS-GEFS extraction(https://climateserv.servirglobal.net/).

+You can install ClimateServ API using pip:

     pip install climateserv